pandas-dev/pandas/doc/source/development/maintaining.rst

 1. You should typically not self-merge your own pull requests.
 Exceptions include things like small changes to fix CI (e.g. pinning a package version).
-2. You should not merge pull requests that have an active discussion, or pull requests that has any ``-1`` votes from a core maintainer.
-Pandas operates by consensus.
+2. You should not merge pull requests that have an active discussion, or pull requests that has any ``-1`` votes from a core maintainer. pandas operates by consensus.
 3. For larger changes, it's good to have a +1 from at least two core team members.